AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

 Unsupervised model
 ==============================================

-The training of our custom WNet implementation is now available as part of the Training module.
+The training of our custom WNet3D implementation is now available as part of the Training module.

 Please see the :ref:`training_wnet` section for more information.